 How to Use Pinning Effectively:

 - Highlight Key Information: Do you need to make sure key announcements don't get lost in the shuffle?
-Pin important messages, guidelines, or resources so they stay at the top of the channel and are always accessible to your team.
+Pin important messages, guidelines, or resources, so they stay at the top of the channel and are always accessible to your team.

 - Regular Updates: Is outdated information cluttering your workspace?
 Regularly review and update pinned items to ensure they remain relevant.
 Removing outdated pins helps keep your channel streamlined and tidy.